-National Institute of Brain and Rehabilitation Sciences is a 501(c)3 not-for-profit.A division of the F.R.
-Carrick Research Institute, NIBRS was created to function as a global research laboratory.
+The National Institute of Brain and Rehabilitation Sciences is a 501(c)3 not-for-profit in the USA and the Institute for Brain and Rehabilitation Sciences is a registered Amutah (Not-for-Profit) in the State of Israel (R.A.
+58-0555-134).
+NIBRS was created to function as a global research laboratory.
 Research is performed by a global collective of world-class scientists in Biomedical/Rehabilitation Engineering, Neuroscience, Neuropsychology, Ergonomics, and in Physical/Occupational Therapy.

 He is also an expert in clinical nutrition with over 20 years of clinical experience.
 For the past four years, Dr. Melillo has been an adjunct professor of functional neuroanatomy in the graduate doctoral program in Rehabilitation Neuropsychology at Touro College.
-He has a master's degree in Rehabilitation Neuropsychology and is currently completing his PhD in Cognitive Neuropsychology.
+He has a master's degree in Rehabilitation Neuropsychology and is currently completing his PhD in Cognitive Neuroscience..

-Dr. Melillo is a Life Fellow and Charter Member and is has been granted a President Emeritus status for the The International Association of Functional Neurology and Rehabilitation (IAFNR) after serving as the President for 5 years.
-In 2004 Dr. Melillo with Dr. Gerry Leisman, published Neuro-behavioral Disorders of Childhood: An Evolutionary Perspective and has authored and co-authored scientific papers and chapters in texts, pertaining to brain organization in dyslexia, attention, neglect, and learning disorders.
+Dr. Melillo is a Life Fellow and Charter Member and is has been granted a President Emeritus status from the The International Association of Functional Neurology and Rehabilitation (IAFNR) after serving as the President for 5 years.
+In 2004 Dr. Melillo with Dr. Gerry Leisman, published Neurobehavioral Disorders of Childhood: An Evolutionary Perspective and has authored and co-authored scientific papers and chapters in texts, pertaining to brain organization in dyslexia, attention, neglect, and learning disorders.

 He has published other books directed at parents and teachers entitled Disconnected Kids, Reconnected Kids, Autism; The Scientific Truth and Disconnected Kids Second Edition.